inet-framework/inet-showcases/visualizer/ieee80211/doc/index.rst

 multiple networks are present.
 The simulation can be run by choosing the ``MultipleNetworks`` configuration from the ini file.

-The network contains two ``AccessPoints`` with different SSIDs, and three ``WirelessHosts`` configured to associate with each.
+The network contains two :ned:`AccessPoint`'s with different SSIDs, and three :ned:`WirelessHost`'s configured to associate with each.
 We will see the icons being color-coded.
 When the association processes take place, the network will look like the following.
 Note the different SSIDs (``alpha``, ``bravo``) and the colors.